akka/akka-persistence-cassandra/example/README.md

 ### Configure your docker registry and username

 The app image must be in a registry the cluster can see.
-The build.sbt uses dockerhub and the `kubakka` user.
-Update this if your cluster can't access dockerhub.
+The build.sbt uses DockerHub and the `kubakka` user.
+Update this if your cluster can't access DockerHub.

 To push an image to docker hub run: